gioperalto/storytelling-primer/README.md

-# Storytelling Tactics
+# Storytelling Primer

-An app for exploring the Storyteller Tactics deck and a companion GitHub Pages site for an interactive report.
+An app that uses the Storyteller Tactics deck to help refine your improvisation skills by drawing random cards for you to base stories upon.

 ## What is Storyteller Tactics